 The affected area should be washed gently with soap and water several times a day to remove any crusts.

 Treatment for localized impetigo is topical mupirocin antibiotic ointment 3 times a day for 7 days, retapamulin ointment 2 times a day for 5 days, or ozenoxacin 1% cream applied every 12 hours for 5 days.
-Fusidic acid 2% cream 3 to 4 times a day until lesions resolve is as effective but is not available in the US.
+Fusidic acid 2% cream is not available in the United States.

-Oral antibiotics (eg, dicloxacillin or cephalexin 250 to 500 mg 4 times a day [12.5 mg/kg 4 times a day for children] for 10 days) may be needed in immunocompromised patients, those with extensive or resistant impetigo lesions, or for ecthyma; clindamycin 300 mg every 6 hours or erythromycin 250 mg every 6 hours may be used in penicillin-allergic patients, but resistance to both drugs is an increasing problem.
+Oral antibiotics (eg, dicloxacillin or cephalexin 250 to 500 mg 4 times a day [12.5 mg/kg 4 times a day for children] for 10 days) may be needed in patients who are immunocompromised, who have extensive or resistant impetigo lesions, or who have ecthyma.
+In penicillin-allergic patients, clindamycin 300 mg every 6 hours or erythromycin 250 mg every 6 hours may be used, but resistance to both antibiotics is an increasing problem.

 Honey-colored crust is characteristic of bullous and nonbullous impetigo.

-For persistent impetigo, culture the wound (to identify methicillin-resistant S. aureus [MRSA]) and the nose (to identify a causative nasal reservoir).
+For persistent impetigo, culture the lesion (to identify methicillin-resistant S. aureus [MRSA]) and the nose (to identify a potential nasal reservoir).